Source: Facebook, Quora, Twitter("X")

 Yes, I'm a monistic physicalist.

 If monistic physicalism is true, then classical digital computers are zombies.
 Conscious "whole-brain emulations" are physically impossible.
+Full-spectrum digital superintelligence is physically impossible.
 Our machines can't solve the phenomenal binding problem and wake up to support minds with access to the empirical realm.

 As far as I can tell, the Hard Problem, the binding problem, the problem of causal efficacy (etc) are the product of bad metaphysics (materialism) and a false theory of perception.
 Naïve realism spawns belief in lumps of cheesy neural porridge made up of decohered classical neurons.